 In fact, a previous version of their annual report (from 2016) has a delivery date for 2008 till 2023, but the content from that report is the exact same document as their last version from December 2024 when their new delivery date is now suddenly 2015 till 2036?

-So it seems all that is required to warrant this government funding is a new header stating ‘refreshed version’ – They actually played a similar trick back in 2022, and then repeated this in 2024 by giving it the new title; REGIONAL TRANSPORT STRATEGY 2015–2036 REFRESH - But there is a slight problem in these documents when all the other data below their new header is still from June 2016, or the feasibility reports and data obtained all still relates to a period dating back almost 20 years now? (in their feasibility study for Usual Mode of Travel to Work by Tactran Residents – 2008 and 2012, or their ‘commuter movements in region’ comparisons quoting changes or data from 2001 till 2011, surely this no longer applies?) – It is like TACTRAN/the council have not delivered anything new or worthwhile since 2016?
+So it seems all that is required to warrant this government funding is a new header stating ‘refreshed version’ – They actually played a similar trick back in 2022, and then repeated this in 2024 by giving it the new title; REGIONAL TRANSPORT STRATEGY 2015–2036 REFRESH - But there is a slight problem in these documents when all the other data below their new header is still from June 2016, or the feasibility reports and data obtained all still relates to a period dating back almost 20 years now? (in their feasibility study for Usual Mode of Travel to Work by Tactran Residents – 2008 and 2012, or their ‘commuter movements in region’ comparisons quoting changes or data from 2001 till 2011, surely this no longer applies in their reports from 2022?) – It is like TACTRAN/the council have not delivered anything new or worthwhile since 2016?

 Previous news/blog post from 16th March 2023 about ‘Sustainability not just being about environmentalism!’ at https://www.highlandbiketours....